Veldermon-rbg/Epic-Free-Game-Claimer/README.md

 Once your computer is finished restarting, reopen your folder, for example, `C:\EpicClaimer` from earlier.

 Double-click the `run.bat` file.
 If it doesn't run, try the previous steps.
 Sometimes when signing in, it needs a little encouragement.
 Click on the password box and enter any letter.
 If it gets stuck, close and reopen `run.bat`.

+# Running on Startup

+To make this script run on startup, right click the `run.bat`, select `Show More Options`, then `Create Shortcut`.